Everest Base Camp Trek

 FAQs

 Q1.
-How long is Everest Base Camp Trek?
+Where is Everest Base Camp?

-There are two base camps on Mount Everest, on opposite sides of the mountains: South Base Camp is in Nepal at an altitude of 5,364 metres (17,598 ft) (28°0′26″N 86°51′34″E), while North Base Camp is in Tibet, China at 5,150 metres (16,900 ft) .
+There are two base camps on Mount Everest, on opposite sides of the mountains: South Base Camp is in Nepal at an altitude of 5,364 meters (17,598 ft) (28°0′26″N 86°51′34″E).
+And the other is in North Base Camp in Tibet, China at 5,150 meters (16,900 ft) .

 If you want to tackle Everest Base camp without experiencing any difficulties related to altitude sickness, there are a few things you need to keep in mind.
 The following are a few tips for preventing altitude sickness during your trip to Everest Base Camp, provided by our knowledgeable guides and travel planners.